-As part of our feature series on solo travel in Western Canada, I would like to introduce you to Ryan Stuart.
+I would like to introduce you to Ryan Stuart.
 Ryan is a freelance writer and adventure travel enthusiast based in British Columbia.
-When it comes to outdoor adventure in Western Canada, you name it, he’s done it!
+When it comes to outdoor adventure travel in Western Canada, you name it, he's done it!
 Here he shares some great options for solo travelers who want to experience the wilder side of British Columbia and Alberta.

 Western Canada is synonymous with adventure.